The Only Time to Use Facebook Audience Network Ads

 A downside of Facebook Audience Network is that you won’t know for certain what app your ad will be placed on, but you can remove low quality and irrelevant app placements after the fact.
 You can also choose categories, but you can’t choose the publisher.

-Test Audience Network targeting quickly
+Audience Network targeting quickly

 Use Revealbot automated rules to automatically find your best performing audiences